 Estrogen is responsible for the onset of puberty, bone strength, healthy menstruation, pregnancy and cholesterol levels, and therefore fluctuates in response to these life stages.

 Progesterone is mainly responsible for thickening the uterine lining (endometrium) each month to prepare for and nourish a fertilized egg.

 Too much or too little of these hormones (caused by an inadequate diet, stress, or medical conditions like PCOS, endometriosis or obesity) can lead to acute health problems such as acne and constipation, or the development of more serious chronic conditions such as infertility, breast cancer, heart disease and type 2 diabetes.

 So, what can we do to keep our hormones in balance?

 I cannot stress enough the importance of making balanced lifestyle choices which are appropriate for your personal requirements, not anyone else’s.

-- Choose nutritious fruits, vegetables, dietary fiber, whole grains, dairy, lean meats/fish and legumes.
+- Choose nutritious fruits, vegetables, dietary fiber, whole grains, plant-based protein/dairy, and legumes.